SKIN HEALTH · SUN PROTECTION · DERMOCOSMETICS

 Mildly acidic formula

-Skin barrier-strengthening ingredients (like ceramides or peptides).
+Skin barrier-strengthening ingredients (like ceramides or peptides)

 Smooth application texture